 In July 2016, the US court-appointed lead plaintiff voluntarily withdrew the action and the US court approved the voluntary dismissal of the class action in the US.
-The Company believes that the outstanding alleged claims in Israel, which are largely akin to the claims made and dismissed in the US, are also without merit and will vigorously defend such actions if the court ultimately accepts such action as a class action.
+In February 2018, the Israeli court granted the Company's motion to dismiss as the Israeli plaintiff did not meet the required burden of proof.

-NOTE 17 - SHAREHOLDERS' EQUITY
+NOTE16 - SHAREHOLDERS' EQUITY